 Policy on domestic retrofit activities

-The current Government’s flagship policy to tackle home energy efficiency is the Green Deal.
-Due to launch in the autumn of 2012, the scheme will enable homeowners to have various measures installed at no up-front cost, financed by the private sector and repaid through a charge attached to their energy meter.
-The Green Deal will be complemented by the Green Deal Home Improvement Fund, which offers cahsback to householders for installing measures.
-The Energy Company Obligation (ECO), which will provide additional support for improvements in “hard to treat” homes, and to deliver “affordable warmth” to those in fuel poverty.
+The Coalition Government’s flagship policy to tackle home energy efficiency is the Green Deal.
+Launched in January 2013, it enables homeowners to have energy saving measures installed at no up-front cost and repaid through a charge attached to their energy meter.
+The Green Deal is complemented by the Green Deal Home Improvement Fund, which offers cahsback to householders for installing measures.
+The Energy Company Obligation (ECO) works alongside the Green Deal and provides additional support for low income households.

 Beyond energy efficiency, the Feed-in Tariff (FiT) and the Renewable Heat Incentive (RHI) are designed to encourage the retrofit of small scale renewables in homes.
 The former, launched in 2010 has been enormously successful, with significant levels of take-up from households across the UK.
-Currently available only to non-domestic properties, the RHI will be available to households from June 2014 and offers subsidies for measures such as solar thermal and heat pumps.
+The RHI was opened to households from June 2014 and offers subsidies for measures such as solar thermal and heat pumps.

 How we've been involved